UPPMAX/programming_formalisms/docs/project_start/analysis_design.md

 !!! hint "How does a typical requirements document look like?"

-    A typical requirements document can be made in a spreadsheet program of your choice
+    A typical requirements document can be made in a spreadsheet program of your choice or as a table in a markdown document as you will see later.

 !!! info "Commonly used categories of requirements"